codeurjc/Performance-testing-in-the-WebRTC-arena/README.md

 - You will need to change the variables on the third cell to the specific index name and test times for your tests.
     - The first index_list_names contains the index name in ELK for the first test to analyze, and its duration from start (min) to finish (max) should be in the first position of test times.

-Run the Notebook and the CSV data files from ELK by OVLT will be extracted.
+Run the Notebook and the CSV data files from ELK by OQLT will be extracted.

 For the analysis Notebook, you will need to edit the second cell variables using the same values you used in the extract Notebook.

 These are the necessary directories where the data files must be:
 - `dfs_final`: Extracted files from ELK
-- `stats`: WebRTC stats files from OVLT, as saved in S3/MinIO, should be saved for each test in directory stats/[index_name]/, where [index_name] is a name in the index_list_names array
+- `stats`: WebRTC stats files from OQLT, as saved in S3/MinIO, should be saved for each test in directory stats/[index_name]/, where [index_name] is a name in the index_list_names array
-- `logs`: Log files from OVLT Controller, saved in logs/[index_name].log for each test
+- `logs`: Log files from OQLT Controller, saved in logs/[index_name].log for each test
 - `qoe`: Results files of QoE Analysis, saved in qoe/[index_name]/ for each test

 Now you can run the Notebook to obtain all plots and tables seen in the paper and some more.
 These are also saved in the `plots` and `tables` directories.